SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **testCoverage** (True/False): set to True to run the :ref:`coverage <topCoverage>` tool.
   * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
 NB this might take a few secs per point.
 Set to False to use only the most sensitive signal region (faster!).
 Available v1.1.3 onwards.

+* *particles*: defines the particle content of the BSM model

+  * **model**: pathname to the Python file that defines the particle content of the BSM model, given either in Unix file notation ("/path/to/model.py") or as Python module path ("path.to.model").
+Defaults to *share.models.mssm* which is a standard MSSM.
+See smodels/share/models folder for more examples.
+Directory name can be omitted; in that case, the current working directory as well as smodels/share/models are searched for.

 * *parameters*: basic parameter values for running SModelS

   * **sigmacut** (float): minimum value for an |element| weight (in fb). :ref:`Elements <element>`